 Looking for a fun way to wrap up the school year and keep kids motivated?
 Celebrate the last 26 days with these ABC countdown ideas!
-Create a calendar that includes a special theme of activity for each day.
-Make sure to share it with parents so they can help their little ones come to school prepared with any special items they may need (socks, hats, books, etc.)
+Create a calendar that includes a special theme or activity for each day.
+Make sure to share it with parents so they can help their little ones come to school prepared with any special items they may need (socks, hats, books, etc.).

 ABC Countdown Ideas: